moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 Live Streaming use cases allow consumers of media to "watch together", without having a sense that one consumer is experiencing the media before another consumer.
 This does not require the delivery of live media to be strictly synchronized between media consumers, but only that from the viewpoint of individual consumers, media delivery **appears to be** synchronized.

-It is common for live streaming use cases to send media in one direction, and "something else" in the other direction - for instance, a video receiver might be returning requests that the sender change the media encoding or media rate in use, or reorgient a camera.
+It is common for live streaming use cases to send media in one direction, and "something else" in the other direction - for instance, a video receiver might be returning requests that the sender change the media encoding or media rate in use, or reorient a camera.
 This type of feedback doesn't qualify as "bidirectional media".

 If two sender/receivers are each sending media to the other, but what's being carried in one direction has no relationship with what's being carried in the other direction, this would not qualify as "Interactive".

 **Note: these descriptions are a starting point.
-Feedback and pushback are both welcomed.**
+Feedback and push-back are both welcomed.**

 ## Alignment with terminology in related drafts {#draft-alignment}